Path-of-Modifiers/pathofmodifiersapp/src/backend_api/README.md

 ### Different user cache token types

-Async Redis cache is used to cache different type of tokens during user authentication processes.
+Async Redis cache is used to cache different types of tokens during user authentication processes.
 Inside module `app/core/cache/user_cache` the different cache token types are specified.

 Using different types of tokens provides versatility to how long different tokens last and multiple processes happening concurrently by a user.